Sleep Dentistry – feel calm and comfortable with sleep dentistry at Smile Solutions.

 Is Sleep Dentistry Safe?

-Our clinicians take all precautions to ensure sleep dentistry is safe for every patient receiving it.
+Our clinicians take all precautions to ensure sleep dentistry is as safe as possible for every patient receiving it.
 With sleep dentistry there are no tubes in your throat, unlike when you have a general anaesthetic in hospital.
 And unlike being under general anaesthetic, you are in a state somewhere between consciousness and unconsciousness and are able to respond to commands if needed.

 As a precaution, we recommend that you be accompanied by a responsible adult who must remain on our premises throughout your appointment, escort you home, and arrange for you to be looked after for the next 24 hours in case of a prolonged sedation effect.